Cenze94/LC-QuAD-NoA/LC-QuAD-NoA/README.md

 ## Execution reproduction

-To recreate LC-QuAD-NoA dataset, first of all delete "train_generated.json" and "test_generated.json" files, contained in "dataset" folder.
+To recreate LC-QuAD-NoA dataset, first delete "train_generated.json" and "test_generated.json" files, contained in "dataset" folder.
 After that, to filter LC-QuAD 2.0 from unanswerable answers, execute the instruction

 ```
 python all_ops_generator.py --type "db_filtering"
 ```

 to generate the files "train_filtered.json" and "test_filtered.json".
-Questions have been generating executing a specific instruction for each template type; its generic version is
+Questions have been generated executing a specific instruction for each template type, and saved in files "train_generated.json" and "test_generated.json".
+The generic version of this function is

 ```
 python all_ops_generator.py --type "template_type" --n "total_questions_number"